github/github-ds/README.md

 # Github::KV

-`GitHub::KV` is a key/value data store backed by MySQL, built on top of `GitHub::KV::SQL` and `GitHub::KV::Result`, each of which are useful on their own apart from KV.
+`GitHub::KV` is a key/value data store backed by MySQL and written in Ruby using `GitHub::KV::SQL` and `GitHub::KV::Result`.

-* `GitHub::KV::SQL` is for building and executing a SQL query.
+`GitHub::KV::SQL` is for building and executing a SQL query.
 This class uses ActiveRecord's connection class, but provides a better API for bind values and raw data access.

-* `GitHub::KV::Result` makes it easier to bake in resiliency through the use of a Result object instead of raising exceptions.
+`GitHub::KV::Result` makes it easier to bake in resiliency through the use of a Result object instead of raising exceptions.

 ## Installation